tapdata/tapdata-docs/docs/tapflow/quick-start.md

    pip install tapflow
    ```

-   Installation is now complete.
-If you exit the command line, remember to reactivate the virtual environment before using Tap Shell again.
+   The installation is now complete.
+Before using Tap Shell again after exiting the command line, you need to activate the virtual environment.
+Alternatively, you can install TapFlow using [pipx](https://github.com/pypa/pipx).
+Simply run `pipx install tapflow`, and pipx will automatically create and manage the virtual environment for you.

 4. Type `tap` to launch Tap Shell.